Sensory Activities For Children

 If you have never heard of Oobleck, it is a fun sensory material as well as science activity.
 You can have this ready to go beforehand or you can make it a group activity.
 You will need a bowl, cornstarch, water, and food colouring if you would like to add colour to it.
 Start by pouring 1 cup of water into the bowl and a few drops of food colouring if you choose to add colour.
 Then add 1 ½ cups of cornstarch to the water and start mixing.
 It should start to become solid and liquid at the same time.
 If needed, slowly add another ½ cup of cornstarch to the mix.
 If you have added too much cornstarch add a little more water.
 Let the children put their hands in it and experiment with it.
 Let them try to form a ball or sculpture, and see how it turns to liquid when they open their hands.
 This is a great activity to get everyone engaged!

-Sensory tables and activities are great because they can be done in numerous ways.
+There are so many benefits of sensory play, including sensory tables and activities which are great because they can be done in numerous ways.
 You can change the “theme” just by swapping out a few tools or toys as well as re-using the material.
 Get creative with your sensory activities.
 If you enjoy it, your children are sure to enjoy it as well!